 A cluttered work area leads to frustration and decreased productivity.
 If you work in an area that requires creativity, you may lack some of that creativity with too much clutter around you.
-The tips below will help you create a more functional workspace that will increase your focus and productivity.
+The tips below will help you to organize your office for increasing your focus and productivity.

 Purchase a Desk with Storage

 A simple desk that does not take up much room is okay as long as you have zero paperwork to put on it.
 You do need room for typical supplies like pens/pencils, staples, paperclips and organized tabs for reports.
 Everything else, other than a small calendar, should be kept off of the desk.
 The more organized your immediate workspace is, the more productive you will be.